realworldocaml/book/book/gadts/README.md

 - : Sexp.t = Int
 ```

-It is possible to build a deserializer for `number_kind`, but it's a
+It is possible to build a deserializer for `number_kind`, but it's
 tricky.
 First, we'll need a type that packs up a `number_kind` while
 hiding its type parameter.
 This is going to be the value we return
 from our parser.